 However, if you’re just starting out, we recommend that you start first with a home brewing kit to get familiar with the process of fermenting beer.

-Besides the home brewing kit or your grain, starter yeast, and your fermenting jug, you’ll also need:
+Besides the home brewing kit or your grain, starter yeast, hot water, and your fermenting jug, you’ll also need:

 - One 40-quart stockpot or a brew kettle